Learn how to communicate ideas visually—in print, on screen, or in space.

 Assistant Chair Sara Raffo specializes in civic design, data visualization, and interaction design.
-In addition to teaching, she is an art director at MIG, a community planning and design firm that creates inclusive, human-centered environments all around the United States.
-A longtime supporter of Science, Technology, Engineering, and Mathematics (STEM) education, Raffo has developed and led national STEM conferences and conducted grant-funded studies that champion the integration of art and design thinking.
+In addition to teaching, Sara partners with local governments, community planners, and designers who create inclusive, human-centered environments all around the United States.
+A longtime supporter of Science, Technology, Engineering, and Mathematics (STEM) education, she has developed and led national STEM conferences and conducted grant-funded studies that champion the integration of art and design thinking.

 Our students graduate from the program with the skills they need to develop their own independent practices or work in larger, collaborative settings.
 They successfully land roles for companies and studios like IDEO, Facebook, Google, MacFadden & Thorpe, Wolff Olins, Bonfire Labs, Frog Design, California Academy of Sciences, Atlassian, and Snap Inc. Wherever they go, they make well-crafted, thoughtful, and inclusive work.

 - Graphic designer